Dengue vaccine: In development

+Inactivated vaccines

 TDENV PIV

-TDENV PIV (tetravalent dengue virus purified inactivated vaccine) is undergoing phase I trials as part of a collaboration between GlaxoSmithKline (GSK) and the Walter Reed Army Institute of Research (WRAIR).
-A synergistic formulation with another live attenuated candidate vaccine (prime-boost strategy) is also being evaluated in a phase II study.
-In prime-boosting, one type of vaccine is followed by a boost with another type in an attempt to improve immunogenicity.
+GlaxoSmithKline (GSK) and the Walter Reed Army Institute of Research (WRAIR) collaborated to develop TDENV-PIV (tetravalent dengue virus purified inactivated vaccine).
+This contains all four DENV serotypes.
+Initially, a monovalent DENV-1 PIV vaccine candidate was tested in phase 1 clinical trials that showed it was very safe and generated immune responses.
+However, inactivated DENV vaccines are known to have reduced immunogenicity compared to llive-attenuated vaccines.
+Thus, TDEN-PIV has been evaluated in phase 1 trials in combination with different adjuvants to determine safety and efficacy.
+The most effective combination is now being tested in a phase 2 clinical trial.

+DNA vaccines

+D1ME100 (TVDV/Vaxfectin)

+D1ME100 (also known as TVDV or Vaxfectin) is a DNA vaccine containing four plasmids that carry genes encoding specific proteins from each DENV serotype.
+It was tested initially in monkeys and humans and shown to be safe, however it lacked sufficient immunogenicity.

 V180

 Merck is studying recombinant subunit vaccines expressed in Drosophila cells.
-As of 2019, it had completed phase I stage and found V180 formulations to be generally well tolerated.
+As of 2019, it had completed phase I stage and found V180 formulations to be generally well-tolerated and produce sufficient immunity.

-DNA vaccines
+Peptide vaccines

-In 2011, the Naval Medical Research Center attempted to develop a monovalent DNA plasmid vaccine, but early results showed it to be only moderately immunogenic.
+PepGNP-Dengue

+Several studies have designed peptide vaccines for DENV, but only one has so far been evaluated in a phase 1 trial.
+This is PepGNP-Dengue, a gold nanoparticle-based, multivalent, synthetic peptide dengue vaccine candidate.

 Society and culture

 Legal status

 On 13 October 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Qdenga, intended for prophylaxis against dengue disease.
 The applicant for this medicinal product is Takeda GmbH.
 The active substance of Qdenga is dengue tetravalent vaccine (live, attenuated), a viral vaccine containing live attenuated dengue viruses which replicate locally and elicit humoral and cellular immune responses against the four dengue virus serotypes.
 Qdenga was approved for medical use in the European Union in December 2022.

 In February 2023, Qdenga was approved by the UK Medicines and Healthcare products Regulatory Agency (MHRA) for people aged four years and older.

-In April 2023, the National Administration of Drugs, Food and Medical Technology (ANMAT) gave the green light to the use of the tetravalent vaccine TAK-003 known as Qdenga, developed by the Japanese laboratory Takeda Pharmaceutical Company, making it the only vaccine approved to date. to combat dengue in Argentina.
+In April 2023, the Argentina's National Administration of Drugs, Food and Medical Technology (ANMAT) gave the green light to the use of the tetravalent vaccine TAK-003 known as Qdenga, developed by the Japanese laboratory Takeda Pharmaceutical Company, making it the only vaccine approved to date. to combat dengue in Argentina.
 It has been used in the 2024 dengue epidemic.

 In July 2023, Takeda withdrew its application for Qdenga before the FDA, citing the FDA's requirement for additional data not captured in the phase III studies.